A number of Wetherspoons are set to close their doors once and for all by the end of the year, including locations in London and the south.

 A shortage of workers has been one of the factors behind a surge in prices.

-A total of 17 branches of the popular budget pub chain are currently up for sale, with 14 already under offer.
+A total of seven branches of the popular budget pub chain have either been exchanged, are under offer or are on the market.

 According to its latest trading update, the company has either sold or given up the lease on 30 pubs this year, following the closure of 41 locations last year.